ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-10-to-11.md

 descriptor.Field(...).UseProjection()...
 ```

-Similarly, attribute `[UseSelection]` was replaced by `[UseProjection]`.
-To use projections with your GraphQL endpoint you have to register projections on the schema:
+Similarly, the attribute `[UseSelection]` was replaced by `[UseProjection]`.

+To use projections with your GraphQL endpoint you have to register it on the schema:

 ```csharp
 services.AddGraphQLServer()